csams/oauth2-example/README.md

 2. Create an OpenID Connect client called `backend` with client authentication enabled.
    1. Open the client and create a `view` role for it.
 3. Create an OpenID Connect client called `frontend` with client authentication enabled.
-   1. Set its root and home URLs to `http://localhost:5000`.
+   1. Under Access settings, set the root and home URLs to `http://localhost:5000`.
-   2. Set a valid redirect URI to `http://localhost:5000/callback`
+   2. Set a valid redirect URI to `http://localhost:5000/callback`.
+   3. Under Login settings, turn on "Consent required".
-   3. In its advanced settings, set Proof Key for Code Exchange to `S256`.
+   4. Under the Advanced tab, go to Advanced Settings and set Proof Key for Code Exchange to `S256`.
 4. In Client scopes create a realm level client scope called `backend:view`.
    1. Navigate to its "Scopes" tab and add the `view` role from the `backend` client to it.
    2. After clicking "Assign role" beware that you will need to select "Filter by clients" instead of "Filter